Common Name: Common Sage, Garden Sage

-Allow the plant to grow unharvested for the first year.
-Then leaves can be harvested at anytime, although they are consider at their best before or just after blooming.
+Allow the plants to grow unharvested for the first year, to become established.
+After that you can harvest leaves at anytime, although they are consider at their best before or just after blooming.
 I've brushed snow aside and harvested in winter.

 Sage leaves are a popular poultry and meat seasoning.
-They can be used both fresh and dried.
+They can be used both fresh and dried, even fried.
 Sage also makes a nice tea.

-The leaves and branches are often featured in crafts, like wreaths, where they add color, texture and scent.
+Besides seasoning, sage leaves and branches are often featured in crafts, like wreaths, where they add color, texture and scent.

 Sage prefers a warm, sunny location, although it does not enjoy extreme heat.
 It is not particular about soil, except that it be well-drained.